ubermag/workshop/README.md

 The Jupyter notebooks shown are available in the [tutorials](tutorials) folder.

-To execute them in your browser, [follow this (Binder) link](https://mybinder.org/v2/gh/ubermag/workshop/2022-06-29), and navigate to the examples in the ``tutorial`` folder.
+To execute the example Jupyter notebooks in your browser, [follow this (Binder) link](https://mybinder.org/v2/gh/ubermag/workshop/2022-06-29?urlpath=lab/tree/tutorials), and select the desired `.ipynb` file from the left by double clicking.

 ## Acknowledgements